As they race to boost the economy, lawmakers encounter push for a greener stimulus

 Earlier this month, the Solar Energies Industry Association published its 2020 projections forecasting nearly 50 percent growth this year.
 Suddenly, that boom seems unlikely, and the group has been imploring lawmakers to extend existing tax credits and make other adjustments to make sure solar power continues to grow the way it has in recent years.

-On Thursday, SEIA and a collection of green energy groups, including the American Wind Industry Association, asked lawmakers to help deal with delayed projects and threatened supply chains.
+On Thursday, SEIA and a collection of green energy groups, including the American Wind Energy Association, asked lawmakers to help deal with delayed projects and threatened supply chains.

 “If Congress was trying to solve the problem of how to keep people employed, create new jobs and invest in local communities, that’s solar,” Abby Hopper, SEIA’s president, said in an interview.
-Hopper noted that the Labor Department lists solar installers and wind turbine technicians as two of the nations fastest-growing careers.
+Hopper noted the Labor Department lists solar installers and wind turbine technicians as two of the nations fastest-growing careers.

 “We proved year over year over year that we can employ more and more Americans,” she said, adding that such growth bolsters the tax base that funds schools and other services.
 “This is an industry that can ramp up quickly.”